Effortless Power from a Proper Right Arm Release

 Don't worry about your backswing.
 Make short little swings.
 Preset yourself at impact, go back for a little, short swing, and then come through and rather than turning your body, try to keep the buttons on your shirt and your belt buckle facing your video camera.
 Just rotate your arms this way.

-Now, your right shoulder is going to move a little bit.
+Now, your trail shoulder is going to move a little bit.
 Don't just glue it there, because then you would start to flip it.
 It has to move a little, but it's going to feel like it's not moving to you at all, and you're just rotating the club back and through here.

 The left arm is stuck to the chestWith the left arm stuck to the chest, both have to rotate through

-Your hands are going to be the fastest moving part of your body during the swing.
+Your hands are going to be the fastest moving part of your body during the golf swing.
 You don't want your hands moving at the same rate as your body.

-Now, if I let my left arm move independently of my body, I've just got to release it.
+Now, if I let my lead arm move independently of my body, I've just got to release it.
 I put those two together, my arms can move way faster and with almost no muscular effort, relatively, compared to your body for sure.

 Just go out and practice this rotation, releasing the club this way, and see how your impact will improve a ton.
-You'll feel like your body is really quiet, and you're going to start to be able to control those impact conditions, those impact alignments, and start getting a lot of speed with very little effort.
+You'll feel like your body is really quiet, and you're going to start to be able to control those impact conditions, those impact alignments, and start getting a lot of clubhead speed with very little effort.

 We're after one thing: Real Results - Real Fast.
 And that's exactly what our members achieve.
 And that's why they say the AXIOM is: Mind-blowing.
 Game changing.
 Revolutionary.